khulnasoft-lab/clix.py/docs/tutorial/using-click.md

 Commands:
   dropdb
   initdb
-  sub     A single-command Typer sub app
+  sub     A single-command Clix sub app

 // Use the Click part